yuvalmGS/gigaspaces-wiki-jekyll/sbp/priority-based-queue.markdown

 # Example

-This is a [Priority based queue example|^PriorityBasedQueue.zip] - It includes 2 parts:
+This is a depanlinkPriority based queue exampletengahlink/attachment_files/sbp/PriorityBasedQueue.zipbelakanglink - It includes 2 parts:
 -- Master - Write Orders into the space with a random priority (1-9) -- Worker - Consume Orders from the space where the consumption order is based on their priority value.